comfybytes/phasmophobia-ghost-api/README.md

 ```
 !evidence {evidence} {evidence} {evidence}
 ```
-1 to 3 pieces of evidence need to be provided.
-Returns the possible Ghosts and the remaining co-responding evidence
+2 to 3 pieces of evidence need to be provided.
+Returns the possible Ghosts and the remaining co-responding evidence.

+1 evidence is built into the application, but the response is too long for chat bots to display
 ```
 !ghost {ghost type}
 ```